digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/json-api.rst

 Overview
 --------

 You are ready to extend the CN Quickstart to interact directly with your LocalNet.
 You'll learn how to programmatically create parties, upload DARs, create contracts, and integrate with Canton Coin (Amulet) using OAuth2 authentication against your running LocalNet.
 By the end, you'll have the hands-on experience with critical API patterns needed to build your own Canton Network applications.

 Prerequisites
 -------------

+This guide requires the Digital Asset Package Manager (dpm).
+Follow installation instructions at :ref:`dpm`.

-You should have finished the Quickstart installation and Explore the demo tutorial.
+You should have also finished the Quickstart installation and Explore the demo tutorial.
 We also recommend reading the developer journey lifecycle to better understand how Quickstart bootstraps your Canton Network development by providing the tooling you will need for any CN app.

 LocalNet interaction expectations vs Explore the demo (using app vs developer skills)
 -------------------------------------------------------------------------------------

 In the demo, you interacted with LocalNet through the web interface as a user.
 Now you'll take control of LocalNet directly through APIs, learning to programmatically manage the network infrastructure that will become your foundation for building on ScratchNet, TestNet, and beyond.

 Project directory structure
 ---------------------------